yohanchatelain/fmriprep/docs/workflows.rst

 In particular, spatial normalization is done using the `ICBM 2009c Nonlinear Asymmetric template (1×1×1mm) <http://nist.mni.mcgill.ca/?p=904>`_ [Fonov2011]_.

-When processing images from patients with focal brain lesions (e.g. stroke, tumor resection), it is possible to provide a lesion mask to be used during spatial normalization to MNI-space.
+When processing images from patients with focal brain lesions (e.g. stroke, tumor resection), it is possible to provide a lesion mask to be used during spatial normalization to MNI-space [Brett2011]_.
 ANTs will use this mask to minimize warping of healthy tissue into damaged areas (or vice-versa).
 Lesion masks should be binary NIfTI images (damaged areas = 1, everywhere else = 0) in the same space and resolution as the T1 image, and follow the naming convention specified in `BIDS Extension Proposal 3: Common Derivatives <https://docs.google.com/document/d/1Wwc4A6Mow4ZPPszDIWfCUCRNstn7d_zzaWPcfcHmgI4/edit#heading=h.9146wuepclkt>`_
 (e.g. ``sub-001_T1w_label-lesion_roi.nii.gz``).
 This file should be placed in the ``sub-*/anat`` directory of the BIDS dataset to be run through ``fmriprep``.

 .. figure:: _static/T1MNINormalization.svg
     :scale: 100%